The Air Force is crowdsourcing its aircraft engine research.

-The contest will kick off in May, with the goal to design a new engine with twice the fuel efficiency and three times the power-to-weight of an aviation piston engine, according to the Dayton Daily News in Ohio.
+The contest will kick off in May, with the goal to design craft a new engine design with twice the fuel efficiency and three times the power-to-weight of an aviation piston engine, according to the Dayton Daily News in Ohio.

 The contest is hosted by AFRL, based at Wright-Patterson Air Force Base, Ohio.

-The Air Force says that new materials, design tools and manufacturing technology can help teams create the new engine design, according to the Daily News.
+The Air Force service says that new materials, design tools and manufacturing technology can help teams create the new engine design, according to the Daily News.